Pandharpur Wari

-Pandharpur Wari or Wari is a yatra to Pandharpur, Maharashtra, to honor Vithoba.
+Pandharpur Wari, or Wari is a yatra to Pandharpur, Maharashtra, to honor Vithoba.
 It involves carrying the paduka of a saint in a palkhi, most notably of Dnyaneshwar and Tukaram, from their respective shrines to Pandharpur.
 Many pilgrims join this procession on foot.
 Warkari is a Marathi term which means "one who performs the wari".
 The tradition is more than 700 to 800 years old.

 Marches happen on foot from various locations in Maharashtra to Vithoba Temple.
-The journey takes 21 days.
-Many palkis join the main Tukaram and Dnyaneshwar palkhis along the way.
-Two specific pilgrimages honor the two most revered palkhis, starting from their towns located in Pune district of Maharashtra: Sant Dnyaneshwar's palkhi leaves from Alandi, while Tukaram's begins at Dehu.
-The wari culminates at the Vithoba Temple on the holy occasion of Shayani Ekadashi.
+This yatra takes 21 days.
+Along the way, many other palkis join the two most revered palkhis.
+Starting from their towns located in the Pune district of Maharashtra: Sant Dnyaneshwar's palkhi leaves from Alandi, while Tukaram's begins at Dehu.
+The wari culminates at the Vithoba Temple on the holy occasion of Shayani Ekadashi (Ashadi Ekadashi).
 Devotees from across Maharashtra and nearby areas leave for Pandharpur, wearing holy basil beads and singing the glories of Vithoba and songs like "Gyanba Tukaram", commemorating the saints.
 When they reach Pandharpur on Shayani Ekadashi, the devotees bathe in the sacred Bhima River before visiting the temple.

 History

 Beginnings

-Various views exists on the origins of the wari (Marathi: पंढरपूरची वारी or वारी).
+Various views exist on the origins of the wari (Marathi: पंढरपूरची वारी or वारी).
 According to one theory, Vitthalpant, the father of the Varkari saint Dnyaneshwar, began the wari to visit Pandharpur in the Hindu months of Ashadha and Kartik.
 The tradition of performing a Wari is generally regarded to have existed for more than 800 years.

 Another theory credits Dnyaneshwar and Tukaram to have started the pilgrimage.
 They used to take a journey to Pandharpur by foot for 15 days, reaching Pandharpur's Vithoba Temple on Shayani Ekadashi.
 The tradition of carrying the paduka of the saints was started by the Tukaram's youngest son, Narayan Maharaj, in 1685.